Philippine pangolin: Hunting and conservation

 The Philippine pangolin, much like every other species of pangolin, is considered threatened due to how sought after they are to hunters.
 Other than the meat, which is a delicacy in certain Asian cultures, the Philippine Pangolin is hunted for their scales, organs, and skin, which are used in traditional medicine.
 In 2016, the Convention on International Trade in Endangered Species (CITES) listed the animal as protected under Appendix I (meaning commercial international trade was prohibited) due to how much international trade influenced pangolin hunting.
 The Zoological Society of London has listed the mammal as an EDGE species.

+Predation

+Besides humans, the only known predator of Philippine pangolins are reticulated pythons.